GMOD/jbrowse/docs/site/config_html_features.md

 HTMLFeatures tracks display features on the genome, including things with parents and child features, using div elements.
 The flatfile-to-json.pl by default outputs HTMLFeatures tracks (also called FeatureTrack in the config file)

-For more info on loading with flatfile-to-json.pl see the[flatfile-to-json.pl](flatfile-to-json.pl.html) docs.
+For more info on loading with flatfile-to-json.pl see the [flatfile-to-json.pl](flatfile-to-json.pl.html) docs.

 ## HTMLFeatures Configuration Options